surniaulula/wpsso-tune-image-editors/readme.txt

 Tested Up To: 5.5
 Stable Tag: 2.5.0

-Improves the Look of Thumbnails and Resized Images for Better Click-Through-Rates on Social and Search Sites.
+Improves the Appearance of Images for Better Click-Through-Rates from Social and Search Sites.

 == Description ==